Learn to Golf

 - There are also many facilities that have developed their own programs for Juniors, check with a golf facility near you and simply ask to get information on their Junior Golf Programs

 Almost all golf facilities offer some form of beginner programs.
 The following link has a listing of the programs at leading golf facilities.

 Most adults have at least some familiarity with the game from watching it on television or trying it when they were younger.
-Most of us have been to a mini-golf course and tried our hands at putting our way through the mazes and around the corners or may have played in a fun or charity event at some time.
+Most of us have also been to a mini-golf course and tried our hand at putting our way through the mazes and around the corners or may have played in a fun or charity event at some time.

 If you are completely unfamiliar with the game and want to try it, the best place to start is at a driving range.
 There are free-standing driving ranges in most communities and many public golf courses also have ranges.

 Most will rent you a couple of clubs to try, or better yet, go with a friend who can loan you a club or two and also give you some pointers about the basics of the golf swing.
 Remember its not how far you hit the ball, but how well.
 Swing easy and in control, don't try to kill the ball.

 If you don't have a friend to take you to a driving range, you can still try it out.
 Just watch someone else for a bit who seems to be hitting the ball well - you'll know this when you see it.
 Golfers are a kindly lot and you'll probably end up getting some free advice.

 You'll probably have some fun even the first time out and take pleasure when you do hit a good shot.
 Start with high number irons such as a 9 iron or pitching wedge and use a partial swing.
 Again, it's all about how well you hit the ball (consistent direction and distance) and not just how far.
 Small swings to start.